elinscott/ase_koopmans/doc/ase/neb.rst

    Interpolate path linearly from initial to final state.

+.. function:: interpolate(images)

+   Interpolate path linearly from initial to final state.
+This standalone function can be used independently of the NEB class, but is functionally identical.

-.. method:: NEB.interpolate('idpp')
+.. method:: NEB.interpolate(method='idpp')

-   From a linear interpolation, create an improved path from initial to final state using the IDPP approach [4].
+   Create an improved path from initial to final state using the IDPP approach [4].
+This will start from an initial guess of a linear interpolation.

-.. function:: idpp_interpolate()
+.. function:: idpp_interpolate(images)

-   Generate an idpp pathway from a set of images.
+   Generate an IDPP pathway from a set of images.
 This differs from above in that more IDPP-specific parameters can be specified, and an initial guess for the IDPP other than linear interpolation can be provided.